okio-ai/nendo/docs/platform/development.md

     make web-logs
     ```

-To get a shell into the running containers:
+To get a shell into a running container:

-!!! example "Reading logs"
+!!! example "Getting shell access"

     ```bash
     # get a shell into nendo_server